schollz/snaptext/README.md

 # Usage

+*snaptext* only supports doing two things: writing or reading messages.

 ## Writing messages

 You can write messages online.
 Goto [`snaptext.live`](https://snaptext.live) to write messages.
 The message can be text or HTML, though a limited number of HTML tags are allowed (to prevent XSS attacks).